7.6 quake damages buildings in Indonesia, felt in Australia | Science-Environment

 - Indonesia

-A powerful deep-sea earthquake damaged village buildings in eastern Indonesia early Tuesday, and its substantial shaking was widely felt in northern Australia.
+A powerful deep-sea earthquake damaged village buildings in a lightly populated island chain in eastern Indonesia early Tuesday, and its substantial shaking was widely felt in northern Australia.

+Two school buildings and 15 houses were damaged in the Tanimbar islands, with one of the homes heavily damaged and three moderately damaged.
+Only one injured resident was reported.

+“Local residents felt strong tremors for three to five seconds.
+There was panic when the quake shook so the residents left their houses,” Abdul Muhari, spokesperson of the National Disaster Mitigation Agency, said in a statement, citing the local agency.

-“Based on four tide gauge observations around the center of the earthquake, it did not show any significant anomaly or change in sea level,” agency head Dwikorita Karnawati said.
+“Based on four tide gauge observations around the centre of the earthquake, it did not show any significant anomaly or change in sea level,” agency head Dwikorita Karnawati said.

-Tremors were felt in several regions, including Papua and East Nusa Tenggara provinces.

-The National Disaster Mitigation agency received visual reports of damage to houses and community buildings in Watuwey village in Southwest Maluku.
+The US Geological Survey said the quake's epicentre was at a depth of 105 kilometres (65 miles) not far from Australia's northern tip.
+Deeper quakes tend to cause less surface damage than shallow shaking but are more widely felt.

+More than 1,000 people in northern Australia, including in the city of Darwin, reported to Geoscience Australia that they felt the quake.
+The Joint Australian Tsunami Warning Centre said the quake didn't pose a tsunami threat to the mainland or any islands or territories.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)